A complete list of product bundle types for your online store

-Component bundles can be used by customers to build their own custom bike like the awesome ones above from kidsracing.co.uk.
-They can choose which tires, frame, and handlebars they want, all for one bundled price.
+Component bundles can be used by customers to build their kid a custom bike, like these awesome ones above from kidsracing.co.uk.

 We won't go too deep into linked bundles because it has such a niche use, but it's still worth mentioning since it does have its use in the world of eCommerce.

 With this type of sale, the individual products in the bundle cannot be purchased without the other item in the cart.
 So when one product is added, the linked item is automatically added as well.

 This type of bundle is less common, but great for eCommerce stores offering services with fees associated with them.

 E.g., forced bundling can be used for adding on additional delivery fees for oversized items on your store, an installation fee for the hot water tank you just sold, or labour costs for the landscaping job your customer just booked.